Anyone

 So, I caught just one wave today.
 And yes, we can officially call it: ONE AND DONE.

-6, I'll be back tomorrow
+That's 26, I'll be back tomorrow

 Surfing Heals All Wounds...